yasuoza/gitlab-vagrant-vm/README.md

 * [VirtualBox](https://www.virtualbox.org)
 * [Vagrant](http://vagrantup.com)
-* A few gems: bundler, chef, librarian
-* Have the NFS packages installed (already there if you are using Mac OS)
+* the NFS packages.
+Already there if you are using Mac OS, and not necessary if you are using Windows.
-* And some patience :)
+* some patience :)

 Installation
 ------------